 Before being elected to the General Assembly, Rep. Smith earned a Bachelor of Arts degree in political science from the University of New Haven and a Juris Doctorate from the University of Bridgeport School of Law.
 While attending the University of New Haven, Rep. Smith was elected into the “Who’s Who Among Students in American Universities & Colleges.”

 When he’s not at the Capitol, Rep. Smith works as a self-employed attorney in New Fairfield.
-Rep. Smith resides in New Fairfield with his wife, Elizabeth, and is a proud father of two children, Chase and Courtney.
+Rep. Smith resides in New Fairfield with his wife, Elizabeth, and is a proud father of two adult children, Chase and Courtney.